DoubleML -- An Object-Oriented Implementation of Double Machine Learning in R: Introduction

 \section{Introduction}

 Structural equation models provide a quintessential framework for conducting causal inference in statistics, econometrics, machine learning (ML), and other data sciences.
-The package \texttt{DoubleML} for R \citep{R} implements partially linear and interactive structural equation and treatment effect models with high-dimensional confounding variables as considered in \citet{dml2018}.
-Estimation and tuning of the machine learning models is based on the powerful functionalities provided by the \texttt{mlr3} package and the \texttt{mlr3} ecosystem \citep{mlr3}.
-A key element of double machine learning (DML) models are score functions identifying the estimates for the target parameter.
+The package \pkg{DoubleML} \citep{DoubleMLR} for \proglang{R} \citep{R} implements partially linear and interactive structural equation and treatment effect models with high-dimensional confounding variables as considered in \citet{dml2018}.
+Estimation and tuning of the machine learning models is based on the powerful functionalities provided by the \pkg{mlr3} package and the \pkg{mlr3} ecosystem \citep{mlr3}.
+A key ingredient of double machine learning (DML) models are score functions identifying the estimates for the target parameter.
 These functions play an essential role for valid inference with machine learning methods because they have to satisfy a property called Neyman orthogonality.
-With the score functions as key elements, \texttt{DoubleML} implements double machine learning in a very general way using object orientation based on the \texttt{R6} package \citep{R6}.
-Currently, \texttt{DoubleML} implements the double / debiased machine learning framework as established in \citet{dml2018} for
+With the score functions as key elements, \pkg{DoubleML} implements double machine learning in a very general way using object orientation based on the \pkg{R6} package \citep{R6}.
+Currently, \pkg{DoubleML} implements the double / debiased machine learning framework as established in \citet{dml2018} for \begin{itemize} \tightlist \item partially linear regression models (PLR), \item partially linear instrumental variable regression models (PLIV), \item interactive regression models (IRM), and, \item interactive instrumental variable regression models (IIVM). \end{itemize} The object-oriented implementation of \pkg{DoubleML} is very flexible.
+The model classes `\code{DoubleMLPLR}', `\code{DoubleMLPLIV}', `\code{DoubleMLIRM}' and `\code{DoubleIIVM}' implement the estimation of the nuisance functions via machine learning methods and the computation of the Neyman-orthogonal score function.
+All other functionalities are implemented in the abstract base class `\code{DoubleML}', including estimation of causal parameters, standard errors, $t$~tests, confidence intervals, as well as valid simultaneous inference through adjustments of $p$~values and estimation of joint confidence regions based on a multiplier bootstrap procedure.
+In combination with the estimation and tuning functionalities of \pkg{mlr3} and its ecosystem, this object-oriented implementation enables a high flexibility for the model specification in terms of \begin{itemize} \tightlist \item the machine learning methods for estimation of the nuisance functions, \item the resampling schemes, \item the double machine learning algorithm, and, \item the Neyman-orthogonal score functions. \end{itemize} It further can be readily extended regarding \begin{itemize} \tightlist \item new model classes that come with Neyman-orthogonal score functions being linear in the target parameter, \item alternative score functions via callables, and, \item customized resampling schemes. \end{itemize} Several other \proglang{R}~packages for estimation of causal effects based on machine learning methods exist for \proglang{R}.
+The packages \pkg{grf} \citep{grf} and \pkg{hdi} \citep{hdi} implement alternative approaches to causal machine learning. \pkg{grf} implements generalized random forests \citep{grfpaper} and can be used for forest-based inference methods in different causal models including least-squares regression and estimation of treatment effects with and without instrumental variables. \pkg{hdi} can be used for inference in high-dimensional models with a focus on lasso-based estimation and methods for simultaneous inference.